sycasec/sycasec-blog/blog/content/post/mp1/index.md

 +++

-## TL;DR
-- `eip` upon entering `vuln()` is `0x56556183`
+# I ain't readin allat:
 - we break at `0x56556191` (`ret` from `vuln`) to observe behavior of `eip`
-- following the suggested information-giving commands in `gdb`, we get the desirable `esp` in vuln being `0xffffcde8`
+- following the suggested information-giving commands in `gdb`, we get the desirable `esp` in vuln being `0xffffcdf8`
-	- we confirm this by defining `hook-stop` with `x/1i $eip` and `x/16wx $esp` which allows us to view the current instruction and the next 16 words in the stack every time execution is stopped
 - we try to craft the shell code
 - compiling the given `asm` with necessary incantations fails
 - we look for an exit one shell code in shell-storm
-- we find that it has the exact same codes in as the ones already in the `mp1.pdf`
-- we finally craft shell code
+- we analyze shell code
 	- `\x90 * 12` for padding
 	- `\xf8\xcd\xff\xff` redirecting our `eip`
 	- `\x31\xc0\x40\x89\xc3\xcd\x80` exit one shell code
-- we analyze exactly what the machine code does because we’re not script kiddies
-- we try running `/bin/bash` with an `execve("/bin/bash")` shell code (ofc from shell-storm)
+- we also try inserting an `execve("/bin/bash")` shell code (ofc from shell-storm)
 - \$\$\$ profit

 exit one shell code full: